Ligament

 If you suspect a torn knee ligament, avoid testing the knee repeatedly or pushing through pain.
 Book a physiotherapy assessment if you have swelling, instability, a limp, or trouble returning to normal walking.

 Your physiotherapist can help decide whether you need imaging, bracing, a knee surgeon opinion, or a structured rehabilitation plan.
-You can also review our knee pain overview and sports physiotherapy information.
+Many knee ligament injuries improve with the right guidance, but early assessment helps you avoid guesswork and reduce setbacks.

 Book your appointment – 24/7